18F/dolores-landingham-slack-bot/README.md

 scheduled once per day and will trickle out to employees over the course of 60 days.

-Mrs. Landingham will teach 18F employees about working in the federal government, how to set up travel, how to add their biographical information and pictures to our Hub, and other facts that will help them get acclimated to both 18F and the federal government.
+Mrs. Landingham will teach 18F employees about working in the federal government, how to set up travel, how to add their biographical information and pictures to our website, and other facts that will help them get acclimated to both 18F and the federal government.

+Please file an issue if you have any questions about Mrs. Landingham.

 ### Contributing